 The steps you take to zip folders and their contents will vary according to your preference.
-For additional information on this subject, please see Related Articles at the bottom of this article or learn more about how to zip files.
+For additional information on this subject, please see Related Articles at the top of this article or learn more about how to zip files.

 Zipping a folder from the Default view

 You can easily zip a folder from the Default view.
 To do this: